Buying TipsThicknessSlab Guide20mm30mmSpecification

 The Weight Calculation

 Natural stone weighs approximately 2,500–2,800 kg/m³.
 A 1m² slab at 20mm weighs ~50–56kg; at 30mm, ~75–84kg.
-This affects shipping cost, substrate specification, and installation labour requirements.
+This affects shipping cost (weight is a factor alongside volume), substrate specification (whether the floor structure can carry the dead load), and installation labour (two-person minimum for any slab above ~60kg).

 Topics